 - Now, restart your mobile device, navigate to Google Play Store and search for Google Maps app.
 Choose ‘install the updates.’

 - Add your Google Account again.

-These tips will make sure to improve your GPS accuracy by a good margin.
+These tips will make sure to improve your GPS accuracy by the right margin.
 Sometimes basic options are turned off in our phone which results in these issues.
-Let us know if these tips on fix lost GPS signal worked for you, and if you have any extra tip, share with us in the comments.
+Let us know if these tips on fix lost GPS signal worked for you, and if you have any further advice, share with us in the comments.